 15. Notice of Changes: Any structural changes, such as changes in directorship or registered office address, must be reported to the CAC.

-See also Requirements for One-Person Company Registration
+See also Requirements for Sole Proprietorship Registration in Nigeria

 Failure to comply with these requirements can result in penalties, fines, and potential legal repercussions.
 Regular compliance is crucial for maintaining good standing and credibility in Nigeria’s business environment.